Parnis Marina Militare Watch

-Parnis Marina Militare timepieces are now being heavily discounted at websites such as mywatchcode and further production has ceased.
+Parnis Marina Militare timepieces are now being heavily discounted on some websites, and further production has ceased.

 A tiny window at the three o’clock position allows the wearer to view the date.
 The second-hand subdial is located at the nine o’clock position.